openpsi-project/ReaLHF/README.md

 ![Throughput Comparison](docs/source/images/vws.svg)

 ## News 📢

+- **[2024/11/20]** We have created a WeChat group (linked at the top of this page) for technical discussions.
+Join us to stay updated with the latest information!

 - **[2024/09/05]** Releasing ReaL v0.3.0 - MoE RLHF, CUDAGraph generation, mini-batched execution, and more customized algorithms.